1100011Dawg/Obsidian_Dawson/School/IB History/Cold war game theory/Outlines.md

 Ideas for topics
  - How did the cold war influnce game thoery
- - How did the cold
+ - How did the game theor influcne the perception of the cold war
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI1MzE0Mzk0OV19
+eyJoaXN0b3J5IjpbMTg1MTYxNDkwOV19
 -->